FRCC-CSC234/MCI-Project/README.md

 # The Game

 This brick break game is a 2 dimensional, 1980's style game.
-The game consists of 2 levels.
-Level one is the standard straight attack brick break game.
-Level two is "brick break in the round".
-Both levels contain hidden powerup bricks which not only display a message regarding male contraception but alter the player's game (i.e. changing speeds, changing paddle sizes ...).
+The game consists of 4 levels.
+Levels one through three are the standard straight attack brick break game.
+Level four is "brick break in the round".
+All levels contain hidden powerup bricks which not only display a message regarding male contraception but alter the player's game (i.e. changing speeds, changing paddle sizes, extra paddles ...).
+The game ends when all levels are complete or the player runs out of all five of their lives.
 This is a single person game however scores may be kept for multiple players.

 ## Game Structure